Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Theoretical Analysis

+To gain further insight into the row-wise dynamics, we next consider the special case of perfect row-balancedness.
+Under this condition, the evolution of each row norm admits a simplified and more explicit characterization. \begin{corollary}[Dynamics of row norms under perfect balancedness] Assume that the system evolves under continuous gradient flow, as described in Lemma \ref{lemma:MMV_Balancedness}, with perfect row balancedness, i.e., $\frac{1}{2}g_{i}^{2}(t)=\sum\limits_{j\in[L]}V_{ij}^{2}(t)$ for all $i \in [N]$ and for any time $t \ge 0$.
+Then, the rate of change of the Euclidean norm of the $i$-th row of $\mathbf{X}(t)$ is characterized by:

-\end{lemma} \begin{proof}[Proof sketch (for detailed proof see Lemma \ref{lemma:IRMMV_EvolutionOfComponentsApp})] {The proof begins by expressing the derivative $\frac{\mathrm{d}}{\mathrm{d}t} \Vert \mathbf{X}_{i:}^{}(t)\Vert _2 $ in terms of the underlying parameters $({\mathbf{g}}(t), {\mathbf{V}}(t))$.
-Then the result follows by applying row-balancedness assumption and substituting back the row norm.} \end{proof} The Lemmas \ref{lemma:MMV_gradientFlowCompleteInequalityRowNormMainDoc} and \ref{lemma:IRMMV_EvolutionOfComponents} shows that the evolution rate of each row's norm is roughly proportional to its current norm raised to the power $4/3$.
+\end{corollary} \begin{proof}[Proof sketch (for detailed proof see Corollary \ref{corr:IRMMV_EvolutionOfComponentsApp})] {The proof begins by expressing the derivative $\frac{\mathrm{d}}{\mathrm{d}t} \Vert \mathbf{X}_{i:}^{}(t)\Vert _2 $ in terms of the underlying parameters $({\mathbf{g}}(t), {\mathbf{V}}(t))$.
+Then the result follows by applying row-balancedness assumption and substituting back the row norm.} \end{proof} Theorem \ref{thm:MMV_gradientFlowCompleteInequalityRowNormMainDoc} and Corollary \ref{corr:IRMMV_EvolutionOfComponents} show that the evolution rate of each row's norm is roughly proportional to its current norm raised to the power $4/3$.
 This implies that when the unbalancedness constant is small, this proportionality creates a ``momentum-like" effect: smaller row norms evolve more slowly, while larger row norms change more rapidly.
 This dynamic, in turn, fosters an incremental learning effect: a phenomenon where different parts of the signal are learned sequentially rather than all at once.
 This process is realized by certain rows growing significantly in magnitude while others remain small, ultimately leading to an implicit regularization that favors low-rank solutions.
+The following lemma connects the behavior of the optimization in parameter space to the evolution of the reconstructed signal.
+It shows that the distance between two signal trajectories can be upper-bounded by the distance between their corresponding parameters. \begin{lemma} [Distance bound in terms of parameters] Let the estimated trajectory, $\mathbf{X}(t)$ be parametrized by $({\mathbf{g}}(t), {\mathbf{V}}(t))$ and a reference trajectory $\tilde{\mathbf{X}}(t)$, be parameterized by $(\tilde{\mathbf{g}}(t), \tilde{\mathbf{V}}(t))$ both of which evolve under the continuous gradient flow, as described in Lemma \ref{lemma:MMV_Balancedness}.
+Let $T_{}^{}>0$ and $D>0$ be scalars.
+Specifically, assume that for all $t\in[0, T_{}]$ and all $n\in[N]$, the condition ${\max}\left\{\vert g_n^{}(t)\vert , \Vert V_{n:}^{}(t)\Vert _2^{}, \vert \tilde{g}_n^{}(t)\vert , \Vert \tilde{V}_{n:}^{}(t),\Vert _2^{}\right\}\leq D$ holds.
+Then at any time $t \in [0,T_{}^{}]$, the following inequality holds: